iot-router/perenio.elegance/docs/Perenio_LXC_EE_system._User_manual.md

     usage: opkg remove <pkg>
     Remove an LXC-package
         <pkg> - the LXC-package name.
     *NOTE: The LXC-package name is not the LXC-package file name.
 It is the package name.
-It can be found by the `opkg list-installed` command.
+It can be found by the `uci show lxcpkg.<LXC name>.hostpkg` command.

 ### 4.1.3.
 Start